 We can reduce your original veil or create a new one from the materials of your wedding dress and veil or even create one from our own materials to match the gown we make from your wedding dress.

 This cute purse is based on one of our favorite patterns.
-It has a back zip pocket and large center holder with pockets, closed with a magnetic snap and a front pocket.
+It has a snap front closure and you can adjust the strap tie.

 Matching Doll Communion Dress $65